Pexers/CS-fundamentals/Development/DataStructures.md

 _Leaf_ nodes are nodes that're on the bottom of the tree (more formally: nodes that have no children).
 Each node in a tree has a _depth_: the number of links from the root to the node.
 A tree's _height_ is the number of links from its root to the furthest leaf (the same as the maximum node depth).
 The _degree_ of a node refers to its number of subtrees.

-More definitions:
+#### Definitions
-- **Binary Tree**.
-A tree where every node has at most two children.
+- **Binary Tree**: A tree where every node has at most two children.
-- **Binary Search Tree (BST)**.
-A binary tree that for every given node, all its left descendants have a lower value, and all its right descendants have a greater value.
+- **Binary Search Tree (BST)**: A binary tree that for every given node, all its left descendants have a lower value, and all its right descendants have a greater value.
 The worst-case time complexity for searching in a BST is _O(n)_.
 This can happen when we have an unbalanced BST, where we start from the root node and may end up searching the tree until the farthest leaf node.
 On average, the time complexity is _O(log n)_.
-- **Perfect Binary Tree**.
-A binary tree that doesn't have room for any more nodes, unless we increase the tree's height.
+- **Perfect Binary Tree**: A binary tree that doesn't have room for any more nodes, unless we increase the tree's height.
-- **Balanced Binary Tree**.
-A binary tree whose height is small relative to the number of nodes it has.
+- **Balanced Binary Tree**: A binary tree whose height is small relative to the number of nodes it has.
 This usually means that the height is _O(log n)_, where _n_ is the number of nodes.
 Balancing the tree makes for better search times _O(log n)_ as opposed to _O(n)_.
-- **Red-Black Tree**.
-A kind of self-balancing binary search tree where each node has an extra bit, often interpreted as the color (red or black).
+- **Red-Black Tree**: A kind of self-balancing binary search tree where each node has an extra bit, often interpreted as the color (red or black).
 These colors are used to ensure that the tree remains balanced during insertions/deletions, which gets a reasonable trade-off between the speed of node insertion/deletion and searching.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/209688234-4accb8dd-95fc-44cc-9f78-2687b7e436ed.png" width="400">